-Employers in certain fields like finance and sales will be more likely to ask for verification since salaries can have great variation.
-Compensation in these fields can be strongly impacted by bonuses and commission which employers view as an indication of outstanding past performance.
+Employers in certain fields like finance and sales will be more likely to ask for verification, since salaries can vary greatly.
+Compensation in these fields can be strongly impacted by bonuses and commission, which employers view as an indication of outstanding past performance.

 Can an Employer Ask for Income Verification?

-A growing number of states and cities have enacted legislation that prohibits employers from requesting information about the past salary of job candidates on the grounds that the practice perpetuates wage inequity.
-These lawmakers believe that women have been historically underpaid as compared to their male counterparts in similar jobs and therefore wish to discourage employers from basing salary offers on past wages.
+A growing number of states and cities have enacted legislation that prohibits employers from requesting information about the past salary of job candidates, on the grounds that the practice perpetuates wage inequality.
+These lawmakers believe that women have been historically underpaid compared to their male counterparts in similar jobs, and therefore wish to discourage employers from basing salary offers on past wages.

 A salary structure is established in most organizations based on the demands of the positions that they are advertising.
-So it would be inappropriate if they were to make a job offer based on your prior earnings rather than the character of your target job.
+So it would generally be considered an inappropriate human resources practice to make a job offer based on your prior earnings rather than on the character of your target job.

-Most employers have enacted policies forbidding the release of confidential information about past or current employees.
-U.S based employers are not legally obligated to furnish such information.
-So it is unlikely that your past employers will agree to divulge any salary information to prospective employers.
+Many employers have enacted policies forbidding the release of confidential information about past or current employees.
+U.S.-based employers are not legally obligated to furnish employers with such information.
+So, it is unlikely that your past employers will agree to divulge any salary information to prospective employers.